-Number of projects
+Amount of grant (CZK) Number of projects

-Year Amount of grant (CZK) submitted in total of which granted new compared to the previous year non granted approx. average on a submitted project (CZK)
+Year submitted in total of which granted new compared to the previous year non granted approx. average on a submitted project (CZK)

 2011 28,571,000 34 29 4 5 840,000

 2012 21,929,000 36 26 7 10 609,000

 2013 15,694,000 32 22 0 10 490.000

-Tab.
-1 Programme to support the dissemination and reception of information in national minority languages for the monitoring period events (among others aimed at combating any negative manifestations of extremism, racial and national intolerance and xenophobia), editorial activities (non-periodic publications) and the documentation of national culture.
+- Programme to support cultural activities of members of national minorities events (among others aimed at combating any negative manifestations of extremism, racial and national intolerance and xenophobia), editorial activities (non-periodic publications) and the documentation of national culture.
 In 2008 and 2009, the Ministry of Culture allocated almost CZK 10 million to this programme, in 2010, however, the amount of funding was limited due to the financial crisis and thus CZK 8.5 million was allocated.
 During the monitoring period, there was an overall decrease in the amount of grant for the Ministry of Culture's Programme to support cultural activities of members of national minorities especially in the last two years, which is related to the overall austerity measures to reduce Government deficits.
 The amount of grants is as follows: